 I love watching movies and love writing about the movies I watch.

 Boston based.
 Late Gen Xer/Xennial.
 Pop Culture fan.
 TV + Film Reviewer/Recommender.
 Interested in romance, relationship-oriented stories, comedies, mysteries, and historical drama.
-Dig topics related to business, psych, and information design. ❤️
+Dig topics related to business and workplace culture. ❤️

 Certified Sommelier and Casting Director living and working in the San Francisco Bay Area.
 My favorite season is awards!